AdaCore/training_material/courses/spark_essentials/130_autoactive_proof/01-introduction.rst

 * Need to understand the messages output by :toolname:`GNATprove`!

-  - Tool tries to help you help it
+  - Tool tries to help the programmer help the tool

 -----------------
 The Proof Cycle